Is Sustainable Coffee possible? Is sustainability a real challenge

-The concept of sustainability is rather nebulous at best, however.
+The concept of sustainable coffee is rather nebulous at best, however.
 I shall attempt to define it in three broad categories:

 - I. the cultivation and process of green beans